 9. Clove Oil

 Use clove oil to massage your feet.
 It is used to treat headaches and joint pain and also works miraculously on foot pain.
-Here is a simple DIY solution using clove oil that is very effective for top of foot pain:

 Gently massage it from the sole of your feet to the balls and then up again.
 Do this regularly so that there is a decrease in your pain that will last long term.